 The Y has been an important part of this community and my life since I was in middle school.
 I commend and fully endorse its efforts and diverse programs to strengthen families, support our youth and encourage healthy lifestyles.

 Annual Support Campaign

-The Shady Grove Family YMCA provides $550,000 in assistance to our members and program participants through reduced membership and program fees.
+The Manchester Family YMCA, YMCA Camp Thunderbird and YMCA Mary Tyler McClenahan Child Development Center provide about $833,000 in assistance to members and program participants through reduced membership and program fees, and through such programs as YMCA Bright Beginnings and YMCA Learn to Swim.
 Your contribution to the Strengthening Communities Fund keeps the Y open to all.

 2013 Strengthening Communities Fund